 The Science of Alhazen

 Alhazen personally acknowledged authorship of 90 books, of which 55 still exist.
-He immersed himself in the works of Ancient Greek authors, such as Euclid, Apollonius of Perga, Archimedes, and Ptolemy, seeking to use their writings as a foundation from which he could take scientific knowledge to new heights.
+He immersed himself in the works of Ancient Greek scholars such as Euclid, Apollonius of Perga, Archimedes, and Ptolemy, seeking to use their writings as a foundation to build on.

-He made important scientific contributions in optics and mathematics.
+He made important contributions in the fields of optics and mathematics.

 The Book of Optics